BND Hamburger Icon

 Document Management Software Costs

-Cloud-based document management software takes the infrastructure maintenance and burden of security off your business and places it with a third-party company.
-While this reduces the expense and challenge of managing it in-house, you’ll just have to trust that the company is handling your data properly.
 Cloud-based software is typically paid for on a subscription basis.
-For most document management software, this could range from $15 to $200 per month per user, depending on the complexity of the solution you choose.
+For most document management software, this could range from $10 to $200 per month per user, depending on the complexity of the solution you choose.

 For small businesses looking for software that is easy to manage and not a large overhead expense, we recommend a cloud-based solution.
 However, make sure your provider adheres to the best cybersecurity practices to protect your data.